jrengdahl/MSCP/README.txt

 have to turn the board a couple times before I get everything right.
 The target cost of the final board in lots of 25 will be around $50.

-I don't have any firm design for the MSCP firmware at present.
-I found online documents describing the MSCP protocol, and the source code for the RQDX3.
-At minimum I could emulate a RL02 drive while the MSCP firmware is being developed.
+I found online documents describing the MSCP protocol, and the source code for the RQDX3 and SIMH.
+I have implemented the startup and MSCP read command, and have been able to boot and run a test program from the SSD into the PDP-11/53 CPU.